Come meet our newest faculty members

 The Faculty of Science is proud to announce a new, complimentary online lecture series that highlights the incredible new talent in our midst.
 Over the coming months, we will be hosting a series of talks from a wide range of topics that introduce you to our latest lecturers, researchers and future stars of the Faculty.

+Stay tuned as we release the names of future series speakers in the weeks ahead!
 These talks are open to alumni, friends, faculty, staff and the greater UW community.

 A link to this zoom webinar will be sent upon registration.
 Per webinar format, only UW hosts and lecturer will on video and audio.